Skip to main content

 2022-2023

-1. 4th grade ELA teachers and district administrators reviewed the Core Knowledge Language Arts (CKLA) unit on the American Revolution.
+• 4th grade ELA teachers and district administrators reviewed the Core Knowledge Language Arts (CKLA) unit on the American Revolution.
 The team identified the essential learnings for this unit and selected supplemental materials to go with the existing CKLA content.
 Supplemental reading material was added on Black Americans who fought in the Revolutionary War.
-This unit will be field tested by fourth grade teachers this spring.

-a. supplemental materials for the grade 5 Core Knowledge Language Arts (CKLA) Native American Unit, including materials from Since Time Immemorial (OSPI’s tribal sovereignty curriculum), Smithsonian, and Native Knowledge 360;
+• supplemental materials for the grade 5 Core Knowledge Language Arts (CKLA) Native American Unit, including materials from Since Time Immemorial (OSPI’s tribal sovereignty curriculum - which is now called John McCoy (lulilaš) Since Time Immemorial curriculum), Smithsonian, and Native Knowledge 360;

-c. supplemental materials for the grade 8 U.S. History unit titled: Sectionalism and the Civil War, including primary source documents (letters) for the Fugitive Slave Act and letters from Black soldiers and their family members.
+• supplemental materials for the grade 8 U.S. History unit titled: Sectionalism and the Civil War, including primary source documents (letters) for the Fugitive Slave Act and letters from black soldiers and their family members.

 The 6th and 7th grade ELA teams are field testing ELA curriculum for adoption in the spring of 2022.
 Parameters for equity and bias are part of this initial review/field test.